 To view data from your host pool, you’ll need to mouse over the Hosts dropdown and select Host Pools.
 You’ll find the pool name you created listed on this page.
 Click on it.
-Here, you’ll see all currently open connections from each of the hosts in your host pool:
+Here you’ll see all currently open connections from each host in your pool:

 Ntopng provides a simple and convenient method for monitoring threats.

 CautionNtopng does not replace core security features such as a properly configured firewall.
 It is meant to run in addition to an existing setup.

 Near the top of the web interface, scroll over Settings and select Preferences.
 Click on Alerts in the menu to the left.
 Click on Enable Alerts and choose which alerts you’d like to enable.

 Scroll over the alert icon with the exclamation point in the top menu bar.
 Click on Alerts.
 All network alerts are recorded and displayed here.
 This page fills up quickly due to internet traffic and bot probes.
 If you locked down all ports on your machine excluding those needed for connections, ntopng will log all attempts to bypass those ports.

 In addition, ntopng receives nightly updates to a blacklisted hosts file, supplied by spamhaus.org and dshield.org.
 Connections made to and from these blacklisted hosts will be blocked outright by ntopng.
 While this should not be considered a full security solution, this is a good start to counteract malware and spam from infecting systems on your network.